drboothtj/egger/README.md

 # egger
-a python package to plot results from eggnog-mapper
+a python package to plot results from eggnog-mapper and calculate correlations

 ## Description